Light Aircraft Pilot Licence

 How much will it cost?

-Once qualified, you may hire the Club's aircraft and carry passengers (although not for profit).
-Cost sharing however is possible.
+Once qualified, you may hire any of the Club's aircraft and carry passengers (although not for profit).
+Cost sharing is possible and splitting the cost of flights between friends and relatives can make flying much more affordable.

-All club aircraft are available for private hire.
-The PA28-R Piper Arrow, comprehensively equipped for radio navigation and with a higher cruising speed than the trainers, is a popular 'step up' for the new and experienced licence holder alike.
-Dual differences training will be required; normally 2-3 hours with an instructor.
+The PA28-R Piper Arrow, with a higher cruising speed than the trainers, is a popular 'step up' for the new and experienced licence holder alike.
+Dual differences training will be required; normally 3-5 hours with an instructor.

 Maintaining your licence privileges